 I’ve been wanting to write this guide of restaurants everyone should try in Chapel Hill for a while now.
 Ever since several people told me nonchalantly that “there’s nothing in Chapel Hill” when discussing the food scene of the Triangle.
-While smallest of the three points of the Research Triangle, Chapel Hill is still mighty!
+While the smallest of the three points of the Research Triangle, Chapel Hill is still mighty!
 So here’s my list of nineteen restaurants everyone should visit in Chapel Hill.

 I’ve heard passionate Italian people call Il Palio the best Italian restaurant in the Triangle.
 It’s certainly my favorite Italian restaurant thus far.
 The service is always impeccable and the food is exceptional.
 I’ve not had one thing that didn’t impress me.
 I love their pappardelle bolognese, the gnocchi, linguine, and clams, even their charred broccoli!
 I mean it when I say everything.
 The focaccia bread is the best focaccia bread I’ve ever had.
 Finally, don’t forget to save room for dessert.